Why a Global Benefits Policy Builds Strong Employee Engagement

 Creating an effective global benefits policy is one thing.
 Supporting it is another matter entirely.
 There is a great deal of administrative work necessary to launch the program, and it starts with understanding local labor and tax laws.

 Labor laws in many countries can help your company deliver a higher level of benefits across the entire global operation.
-For example, most European countries offer comprehensive health care for all of its citizens, who pay for it through the social contributions that are withheld from their paychecks along with their taxes.
+For example, most European countries offer comprehensive health care for all of its citizens, paid for through the social contributions that are withheld from their paychecks along with their taxes.
 Some countries, such as Japan and Canada, provide for paid maternity leave through their social security services.

 In the US, in contrast, there is no paid maternity leave, and employers are required to provide health care for their employees.
 American companies with more than 50 employees also have to provide health care for their employees’ families as well.

-In short, government subsidies can make it easier to deliver some benefits in some places.
+In short, government subsidies can make it easier to deliver benefits in some places.
 But companies that believe that something is important – that new mothers at the company get appropriate leave, for example – will find ways to bridge the gap globally.

-Tax Ramifications – Benefits in Kind
+Tax ramifications – benefits in kind

 It is also important to consider the tax ramifications to the employee that go with certain benefits.